Wrongful Termination Lawyers in Cleveland, Ohio Ensuring Compliance with Our Clients’ Agreements

 What Penalties Can an Employer Face for Unlawful Dismissal?

 The consequences for an employer who has wrongfully terminated a worker can be severe.
 Depending on the circumstances, they may face criminal charges or civil penalties.
 They might also be ordered to pay compensation to the victim in the form of back wages, unpaid benefits, and other damages.

-If you believe that your dismissal was unjustified or unlawful, you should take action by contacting experienced wrongful termination lawyers in Cleveland as soon as possible.
+If you believe that your dismissal was due to unjustified or unlawful reasons, you should take action by contacting an experienced wrongful termination attorney in Cleveland as soon as possible.
 Watson Kuhlman, LLC is committed to offering our clients powerful legal counsel that will help them get justice and any recompense they are entitled to.
 We are here to support you throughout every step of the process.
 Get in touch with us today.

 What Benefits Can I Reap from Working with a Wrongful Termination Lawyer?

-As a former employee who believes you have been wrongfully terminated, you may be considering filing a lawsuit.
+As a former employee who believes you have faced a wrongful discharge, you may be considering filing a lawsuit.
 Of course, this can be a daunting process, and it is worth your while to find experienced legal representation.
-Working with a lawyer can be beneficial in many ways during your wrongful termination case.
+Working with a wrongful termination lawyer can be beneficial in many ways during your wrongful termination case.

-A wrongful termination lawyer is well-versed in the laws around workplace discrimination and wrongful termination, able to provide valuable insight into whether or not you have grounds for filing a claim against your former employer.
-A skilled lawyer will also be knowledgeable about the various types of damages that are recoverable from a successful wrongful termination lawsuit: lost wages, job search expenses, pain and suffering damages, reputation damages, and more.
+A wrongful termination lawyer is well-versed in the laws around workplace discrimination, wrongful termination in an at will employment state, and federal employment laws.
+An experienced wrongful termination attorney able to provide valuable insight into whether or not you have grounds for filing a claim against your former employer.
+A skilled lawyer will also be knowledgeable about the various types of damages that are recoverable from a successful wrongful termination lawsuit: lost wages, job search expenses, pain and suffering damages, reputation damages, punitive damages, and more.

 Why Choose Our Firm?